Click Guardian v2 Tracking Pixel

 Emergency Cardiac Episode

-An emergency cardiac episode is an abrupt loss of heart function in a person who may or may not has been diagnosed with heart disease.
+An emergency cardiac episode is an abrupt loss of heart function in a person who may or may not have been diagnosed with heart disease.
 It may appear unexpectedly or follow other symptoms.
 If immediate medical help is not sought right away, cardiac arrest can be fatal.
+Some patients may require emergency heart surgery.

 Symptoms of an Emergency Cardiac Episode